 The bottle weighs 130,000 pounds, rests at an angle of 25 degrees and is 47 feet tall at its highest point.
 A home run by the Giants and other celebratory occasions will activate a sophisticated sequence of lights that will congratulate the home team and its fans.

-Coca-Cola and the Giants worked with local suppliers to bring the bottle on an open barge to AT&T Park from its assembly site in Petaluma.
+Coca-Cola and the Giants worked with local suppliers to bring the bottle on an open barge to Oracle Park from its assembly site in Petaluma.
 The bottle was transported down the Petaluma River and through San Francisco Bay before being delivered and hoisted into the ballpark.

 GIANT 1927 OLD-TIME FOUR-FINGERED BASEBALL GLOVE